Sheriff: Attempted Home Invasion Suspect Shot, Killed By Resident

 “Too many people out here, like the one who did this, carry guns and use them in the wrong way.”

 No information about the suspect, other than that she was a woman, has been released.
-She was not known to the homeowners, the sheriff’s office says.MORE NEWS: Police Arrest Man Accused Of Asking ‘How Much For The Little Girl?’
-At Dixon Charity Shop
+She was not known to the homeowners, the sheriff’s office says.MORE NEWS: Community Mourns Family Killed In Modesto House Fire

 Investigators note that early indications point to the shooting being an act of self-defense.
 The homeowners are cooperating with the investigation.